ChalleNGe

 Young Creative Awards and Connecting Notts

-ENTRIES for 2025 have now closed.
-The Awards ceremony will take place on 4th June at Nottingham Playhouse!
+ENTRIES for 2026 have now CLOSED and the Awards Ceremony will take place on Wednesday 20 May 2026 at Nottingham Playhouse!
+Get involved next year!

 There are 10 categories of awards and 3 age groups, 11-15; 16 - 18 and 19-24.